AMindCoder/generative_ai_training/gen_ai/benchmarks/ROUGE_metric.md

   The longest common subsequence (LCS) might be “The quick” and “jumps” (if we treat them as two parts), which gives us a ratio when compared to the total length of the reference.

-> This method is especially useful in tasks where maintaining the overall structure of the sentence matters.
-More details can be found in the DEV Community guide citeturn0search9.

 ---